-This program is in the Division of Biochemical and Molecular Nutrition.
+This program and its faculty are in the Division of Biochemical and Molecular Nutrition.

 - Candidates accepted for study are chosen for their outstanding performance in undergraduate study in nutrition, biology, physiology, biochemistry, and related fields.
 A fundamental interest in research is required.
 Undergraduate level courses in general nutrition, general biology, general chemistry (with lab), organic chemistry and biochemistry.

 - Please be advised that students taking General Nutrition courses to fulfill program prerequisites must have those courses approved by the Friedman School in advance.